 4. Internet Access

-In quiet times you can tweet photos of your display/stall and let your followers see what you are doing.
+In quiet times you can tweet/share on insta stories photos of your display/stall and let your followers see what you are doing.

 5. Promote your online shop

 Be sure to take plenty of business cards and postcards with you to hand out during the day.
 If people are not sure about something they may take a card and contact you later.

 I have a box of postcards and business cards and people do take them.
 I gained Facebook likes from this and comments on the knitted animals.